cezarbajenaru/eks-course/EKS&Kubernetes.md

 TO DO NEXT: # this will vary from day to day

+EKS has main.tf and variables.tf done !
+Must do outputs.tf, tfvars and root/main.tf

 1. continue in with S3's and their endpoints.
 THe s3's must be checked with TF registry and then declared correctly inside vcp_endpoints.
 What reouting tables are we allocating???
 2. CSI driver is done ?